-Hawke's Bay Climate Change Engagement
+Hawke's Bay Climate Action

-- 12. Terms of reference for a Joint Committee on Climate Action have been adopted by HBRC subject to approval of all five partner councils (HDC, NCC, CHBDC and WDC).
-Over the following weeks they will be presented for adoption by each partner Council with the first Joint Committee planned for April. - 13.
-The Purpose of the Joint Committee - 13.1.
+- 15. Work on a spatial-based climate change vulnerabilities assessment is underway through the online Risk Explorer Tool. - 16.
+A Joint Committee for Climate Action has been established with membership from all five partners councils (HDC, NCC, CHBDC and WDC) and two members from the Māori Committee and the Regional Planning Committee.
+The first meeting is 22 May. - 17.
+The Purpose of the Joint Committee on Climate Action is: - 17.1.
 Climate mitigation and adaptation is core business for councils.
-It spans multiple council workstreams such as urban planning, land-use and resource management, transport, flood protection, coastal hazards and emergency management. - 13.2.
-Without duplicating effort, the purpose of the Joint Committee is to support a coordinated and collaborative response to address the complex challenge of Climate-Resilient Development3 for the communities of Hawke's Bay. - 13.3.
-The focus of the Joint Committee will be promoting action to mitigate climate change (emissions reductions and offsetting) and adapt to the changing regional climate. - 13.4.
+It spans multiple council workstreams such as urban planning, land-use and resource management, transport, flood protection, coastal hazards and emergency management. - 17.2.
+Without duplicating effort, the purpose of the Joint Committee is to support a coordinated and collaborative response to address the complex challenge of Climate-Resilient Development^[1] for the communities of Hawke's Bay. - 17.3.
+The focus of the Joint Committee will be promoting action to mitigate climate change (emissions reductions and offsetting) and adapt to the changing regional climate. - 17.4.
 The Joint Committee aims to support communities and industries to become resilient to the effects of climate change and to thrive within boundaries of our natural environment.

-14. Staff have assessed the requirements of the Local Government Act 2002 in relation to this item and have concluded that, as this report is for information only, the decision making provisions do not apply.
+18. Staff have assessed the requirements of the Local Government Act 2002 in relation to this item and have concluded that, as this report is for information only, the decision making provisions do not apply.